helios2003/Fuego/README.md

 ```
 ### Backend
 - Change the directory into ``backend`` and run ``npm install``.
-- Obtain a PostgreSQL database and enabe connection pooling in it.
+- Obtain a PostgreSQL database and enable connection pooling in it.
 - Rename ``.env.example`` to ``.env`` and ``wrangler-example.toml`` to ``wrangler.toml`` and fill the environment variables.
 - In ``.env`` add the original database URL and in the ``wrangler.toml`` add the pooled database URL.
 - Run the command to generate the database schema.